Aqua Teen Hunger Force season 5: "Boston"

 During the production of "Boston", executives at Adult Swim were very nervous about the episode leading to further controversy, and Willis and Maiellaro were tasked to re-write the episode; three different versions of "Boston" were ultimately produced.
 When asked about the episode, Maiellaro stated it is relatively tame in comparison to what South Park creators would have done in a similar situation.
 Maiellaro stated that it was written as if it was something that could happen in reality, unlike most episodes that mainly focus on surreal plot lines.
 Willis also mentioned a guest appearance by comedian Paul F. Tompkins, who Willis referred to as an "amazing comedian".
 Maiellaro has claimed "Boston" is his favorite episode.

 An unfinished version of "Boston" was illegally leaked online in 2015.
 The episode has never been aired or formally released to the public in any format by Adult Swim.
 Willis has indirectly stated that there are no plans for its formal release at any time in the foreseeable future.
 During a Reddit AMA in June 2015, Willis expressed his disdain for the unfinished episode being leaked.
+According to cast members, Dana Snyder and Carey Means, the episode was slated for an early 2015 release, months before the show's eleventh season that same year prior from the leak.
 This marks the first time an episode of the series has been pulled.

+On April 12, 2023, over sixteen years after the incident, a screening of the unfinished episode debuted at the Berklee Performance Center on May 20, 2023.